The Creativity ManifestShow

 Yours, Creatively & Faithfully,

 There are no set membership fees.
 The ethos and philosophy of The Creativity Party is based solely on Voluntary Creativity, P.art.cipation, and spare time available to help out.
-But, for those who can afford it, here is a fluid flexible guide to voluntary donations for those who wish to take a more active membership role.
+But, for those who can afford it, voluntary donations are welcome.
+For those who wish to take a more active membership role.
 All fees are fluid, negotiable, and dependent upon your current creative - social - educational - work - life - mental health status.

-Please note: 100% of ALL fees and donations are expressively for the development of The Creativity Party aims, structures, organisation, publicity, promotional activities, social-art philosophy, activities, and events, to be agreed and voted upon by a monthly quorum of not less than 7 persons consisting of at least 3 core p.art.cipants, 3 volunteers, and one Chair Person.
+Please note: 100% of ALL fees and donations are expressively for the development of The Creativity Party aims, structures, organisation, publicity, promotional activities, social-art philosophy, activities, and events, to be agreed and voted upon at any event that holds a quorum of not less than 3 - 7 persons.

-The Chair Person is a fluid , open, flexible role every month and is open to any participant or volunteer who wishes to be the Chair that month.
+The Chair P.art.cipant is a fluid, open, flexible role at every event every month, and is open to any person, artist, or volunteer who wishes to be the Chair of that event, of that month.
 No experience of leadership or art, or facilitating a group discussion, or event, is necessary.
-Anyone wishing to be the Creative Chair of a meeting, gathering, or event will be given full support and warmly helped to do so.
+Anyone wishing to be the Creative Chair of a meeting, gathering, or event will be given full support and will be fully supported to do so.

-A real creative democracy should not allow for the power and decision-making process to lie in the hands and whims of a single autocratic leader, nor a fixed permanent core group of individuals, whether in a voluntary art organisation, politics, or Government itself.
-The Creativity Party operates processes and practices that ensure this will never happen.
+A real creative democracy should not allow for the power and decision-making process to lie in the hands and whims of a single autocratic leader, nor should creative power be held by a fixed permanent core group of individuals.
+Whether in a voluntary art organisation, politics, or Government itself, The Creativity Party operates processes and practices that ensure this will never happen.
 Each creative participant and each volunteer will be as creatively important and valued as everyone else in terms of ideas, experiences, skills, abilities, enthusiasm, motivations, and reasons for being involved with The Creativity Party.

 "It is the infinite well of collective creativity, and community social -art consciousness that is our most valuable resource from which to draw upon, and in this regard, all are considered equal."